gitomator/gitomator-classroom/README.md

  >  * API's may change significantly
  >  * There are not a lot of tests
  >
- > If that scares you, no problem, come back in a couple of weeks.
-We'll be in alpha stage soon.
- > If you want to contribute to Gitomator (as a developer and/or user), Great!
-Please keep on reading.
- >

 # Gitomator - Classroom